-A. Unique aspects of the marine environment with relevance to area-based conservation/management measures
+A. Unique aspects of the marine environment with relevance to areabased conservation/management measures

 - 1. While there are similar tools and approaches for area-based conservation/management in marine and terrestrial areas, there exist a number of inherent differences between the marine and terrestrial environments that affect the application of area-based conservation measures.
-The above-noted background materials for the workshop and the workshop discussions identified a number of these unique aspects, which include the following: - (a) The three-dimensional nature of the marine environment (with maximum depth of almost 11 km in deep ocean), which is heavily influenced by changes in physicochemical properties, including pressure, salinity and light; - (b) Dynamic nature of the marine environment, which is influenced by, for example, currents and tides, and facilitates connectivity among ecosystems and habitats; - (c) Nature of habitat fragmentation and connectivity in the marine environment; - (d) Lack of visibility and/or remoteness of the features being conserved; - (e) Primary production in the marine environment is often limited to the coastal zone for habitat forming species with phytoplankton distributed through the pelagic photic zone, while the standing stock in terrestrial environments is widespread and structural.
-There is also a higher turnover in the primary production of the marine environment, which varies with annual cycles, tied to temperature and currents: - (f) In terrestrial environments, the atmosphere is well mixed at a much broader scale, whereas mixing in marine environments can change within significantly smaller scales; - (g) Climate change impacts will affect marine and terrestrial areas much differently, as coastal areas are subject to erosion and storm surge, and protection efforts can be lost as a result of one large weather event.
-The pervasive impact of ocean acidification can impact the entire standing stock of primary productivity in one marine area, having knock-on effects throughout the food web; - (h) Differences in resilience and recovery rates of biodiversity and ecosystems; - (i) Differences in approaches and challenges in monitoring and data collection; - (j) Potentially different legal regimes for different portions of the same marine areas (e.g., seabed and water column in marine areas beyond national jurisdiction); - (k) Frequent lack of clear ownership of specific areas in the marine environment, with multiple users and stakeholders, often with overlapping and sometimes competing interests; - (1) Frequent occurrence of multiple regulatory authorities with competence in a given area; - (m) Expectation of resource-based "outcomes": from an economic perspective, area-based conservation measures in the marine environment are expected, in many cases, to improve fishery resources and restore productivity.
+These unique include the following: - (a) The three-dimensional nature of the marine environment (with maximum depth of almost 11 km in the deep ocean), which is heavily influenced by changes in physicochemical properties, including pressure, salinity and light; - (b) The dynamic nature of the marine environment, which is influenced by, for example, currents and tides, and facilitates connectivity among ecosystems and habitats; - (c) Nature of habitat fragmentation and connectivity in the marine environment; - (d) Lack of visibility and/or remoteness of the features being conserved; - (e) Primary production in the marine environment is often limited to the coastal zone for habitat forming species with phytoplankton distributed through the pelagic photic zone, while the standing stock in terrestrial environments is widespread and structural.
+There is also a higher turnover in the primary production of the marine environment, which varies with annual cycles, tied to temperature and currents; - (f) In terrestrial environments, the atmosphere is well mixed at a much broader scale, whereas mixing in marine environments can change within significantly smaller scales; - (g) Climate change impacts will affect marine and terrestrial areas very differently, as coastal areas are subject to erosion and storm surge, and protection efforts can be lost as a result of one large weather event.
+The pervasive impact of ocean acidification can impact the entire standing stock of primary productivity in a marine area, having knock-on effects throughout the food web; - (h) Differences in resilience and recovery rates of biodiversity and ecosystems; - (i) Differences in approaches and challenges in monitoring and data collection; - (j) Potentially different legal regimes for different portions of the same marine areas (e.g., seabed and water column in marine areas beyond national jurisdiction); - (k) Frequent lack of clear ownership of specific areas in the marine environment, with multiple users and stakeholders, often with overlapping and sometimes competing interests; - (l) Frequent occurrence of multiple regulatory authorities with competence in a given area; - (m) Expectation of resource-based "outcomes": from an economic perspective, area-based conservation measures in the marine environment are expected, in many cases, to improve fishery resources and restore productivity.
 In terrestrial environments, the focus is largely on protecting animals without the expectation that they can be harvested once populations increase.